 Can I be charged with a felony for a third DUI?

 Possibly.
-In order to be charged with a felony for a third DUI you have two (2) prior convictions for DUI and one of these two (2) prior convictions occurred within the past ten (10) years.
+In order to be charged with a felony for a third DUI, you must have had two (2) prior convictions for DUI, and one of these two (2) prior convictions occurred within the past ten (10) years.
 If these requirements are not met, then you cannot be charged with a felony for a third DUI.
-Even if you meet these requirements to be charged with a felony you may not be charged with a felony DUI.
+Even if you meet these requirements to be charged with a felony, you may not be charged with a felony DUI.
 Prosecutors have some discretion as to when they can file a felony DUI or when they can keep the charge as a misdemeanor DUI.

 A skilled DUI lawyer can help convince the prosecutor handling the case to file the DUI charges as misdemeanors.

 How long will I lose my license for a third DUI?

 A third DUI is similar to all other DUIs in that there is both an administrative (DMV) suspension and a criminal court suspension.
 The administrative (DMV) driver's license suspension is the same as a second DUI.
 The court ordered suspension from the criminal case depends on how a person is charged, such as if there are enhancements as discussed above.
 If there are not any enhancements, there is a minimum six (6) month driver's license suspension.
 However, this is the minimum suspension and is very rare.
 Most prosecutors will look to suspend a driver's license for a third DUI much longer than six (6) months.
 If you are charged with a third DUI with enhancements, then the minimum driver's license suspension will be for ten (10) years.
 For a third DUI, a prosecutor can suspend your driver's license permanently.